 Other organisations have recently emerged which hold this

 as their core focus, for example Business for Millennium

 Development.
 In addition, evolving notions of social

 enterprise and entrepreneurship are blurring the boundaries

 between private sector and civil society, and opening up

 exemplified by the water, sanitation and hygiene sector

-Rumsey, M, Fletcher, SM, Thiessen, J, Gero, A, Kuruppu, N, Daly, J, Buchan, J & Willetts, JR 2014, 'A qualitative examination of the health workforce needs during climate change disaster response in Pacific Island Countries', Human Resources for Health, vol. 12, no. 1, pp. 2-20.View/Download from: UTS OPUS or Publisher's site
+Rumsey, M, Fletcher, SM, Thiessen, J, Gero, A, Kuruppu, N, Daly, J, Buchan, J & Willetts, JR 2014, 'A qualitative examination of the health workforce needs during climate change disaster response in Pacific Island Countries', Human Resources for Health, vol. 12, no. 1, pp. 2-20.View/Download from: Publisher's site

 There is a growing body of evidence that the impacts of climate change are affecting population health negatively.
 The Pacific region is particularly vulnerable to climate change; a strong health-care system is required to respond during times of disaster.
 This paper examines the capacity of the health sector in Pacific Island Countries to adapt to changing disaster response needs, in terms of: (i) health workforce governance, management, policy and involvement; (ii) health-care capacity and skills; and (iii) human resources for health training and workforce development.